 - How will I know if my marketing efforts are successful?

-Spending money to make money: Is advertising right for you?
+Spending money to make money: Is advertising right for your firm?

-It’s a common misconception that marketing takes money, which is not true.
-While your website can come with costs if you hire a professional, there are many avenues where lawyers are able to promote their services for free.
+It’s a common misconception that marketing costs money, which is not always true.
+While you’ll need a budget to buy ads or hire a professional to set up your website, there are many avenues where lawyers are able to promote their services for free.

-But, if you do choose to advertise your law firm, you need to understand the options that are available to you.
+But, if you do choose paid advertisements for your law firm, you need to understand the options that are available to you.
 Keep in mind that depending on your practice area and jurisdiction, you may need to dig more into specific advertising rules and regulations, but this list should be a good starting point.

 Advertising on third party sites